TerraConstructs/terraform-cdk/CONTRIBUTING.md

 Most of our tests are automated but there are some workflows we need to manually test for now.

-- Test `cdktf` against Terraform Enterprise
+- Test `tcons` against Terraform Enterprise

 #### Terraform CDK